 5. Reflect On Actions

 Reflect on your actions for the year, carefully examining what has been successful, what hasn’t, and why things happened the way they did.
-Keeping a journal throughout the year is an excellent way to track progress and reflect back on key accomplishments and learnings.
-Doing this can be especially useful when it comes to goal setting in order to figure out where you invested your time and resources effectively so that you do more of it in the New Year.
+Keeping a journal throughout the year is an excellent way to track progress and look back on key accomplishments and learnings.
+Doing this can be especially useful when it comes to goal setting to figure out where you invested your time and resources effectively so that you do more of it in the New Year.

 6. Try one of these fresh new ideas for conducting a year-end retrospective: